 - 7.1 At our school we teach English to all children, whatever their ability and individual needs.
 English forms part of the school curriculum policy to provide a broad and balanced education to all children.
 Through our English teaching we provide learning opportunities that enable all pupils to make good progress.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those with special gifts and talents, and those learning English as an additional language, and we take all reasonable steps to achieve this.
 For further details see separate policies: Special Educational Needs; Disability Non-Discrimination; Gifted and Talented; English as an Additional Language (EAL). - 7.2 When progress falls significantly outside the expected range, the child may have special educational needs.
-Our assessment process looks at a range of factors classroom organisation, teaching materials, teaching style- so that we can take some additional or different action to enable the child to learn more effectively.
+Our assessment process looks at a range of factors classroom organisation, teaching materials, teaching style so that we can take some additional or different action to enable the child to learn more effectively.
 Assessment against the National Curriculum allows us to consider each child's attainment and progress against expected levels.
-This ensures that our teaching is matched to the child's needs. - 7.3 Intervention through School Action and School Action Plus will lead to the creation of a Passport for children with special educational needs.
-The passport may include, as appropriate, specific targets relating to English. - 7.4 We enable all pupils to have access to the full range of activities involved in learning English.
-Where children are to participate in activities outside the classroom (a theatre visit, for example) we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils. - 7.5 Teachers provide help by using:
+This ensures that our teaching is matched to the child's needs. - 7.3 Intervention for those children on the 'Record of Need' will lead to the to the creation of a 'Passport' and 'Individual Pupil Provision Plan' for children with special educational needs who have SEN support or a statement/EHC plan.
+The passport may include, as appropriate, specific targets relating to English.
+These are reviewed and then new targets are set, with parental involvement and contributions, each half-term. - 7.4 We enable all pupils to have access to the full range of activities involved in learning English.
+Where children are to participate in activities outside the classroom (a theatre visit, for example) we carry out a risk assessment prior to the activity to ensure that the activity is safe and appropriate for all pupils. - 7.5 Teachers provide help by using:

-texts that children can more easily read and understand; visual and written materials in different formats; ICT, other technological aids and recorded materials; alternative communication, such as signs and symbols; translators and amanuenses.
+- texts that children can more easily read and understand; - visual and written materials in different formats; - Computing, other technological aids and recorded materials; - alternative communication, such as signs and symbols; - translators and amanuenses.